Best monitor for MacBook Pro in 2023: which to buy from Apple, Dell, LG & Samsung

 If you want to maximize screen real estate, while also taking advantage of a colorful and bright screen.
 At 34-inches, this 5K monitor is a great option for anyone who needs a large screen with a high resolution.
 It also comes with ample viewing angles and great build quality.
 Overall, it's hard to beat the LG 34BK95U-W Ultrafine and its bevy of features.

 On top of sporting a higher resolution panel, the 34-inch monitor also comes with a ton of ports, including a DisplayPort, two HDMI ports, as well as a USB-C (Thunderbolt 3) port, and even some regular USB-A 3.0 ports.
 That makes it great for accessories, which most MacBook Pros may struggle with.
 One of the real standout parts of this monitor, though, is its three year warranty for parts and labor.
 That means you won't have to worry about dropping such a large sum on a monitor again, at least for a good few years.
-The LG 34BK95U-W retails for $1,649, but is currently on sale at Amazon and at B&H Photo.
+The LG 34BK95U-W retails for $999, but is available at Amazon.

 If you don't mind spending a pretty penny and want to keep everything in the Apple ecosystem, then pair your MacBook Pro with the Apple Studio Display.
 The newly released 5K monitor comes with a bevy of features, including multiple USB ports, which should help you accessorize as needed.